 The Forest Practices Rules establish standards for forest practices such as timber harvest, pre-commercial thinning, road construction, fertilization, and forest chemical application (Title 222 WAC).
 They give direction on how to implement the Forest Practices Act (chapter 76.09 RCW) and Stewardship of Non-industrial Forests and Woodlands (chapter 76.13 RCW).
 The rules are designed to protect public resources such as historic and cultural sites while maintaining a viable timber industry.

 Executive Order 0505 (GEO 05-05) requires that all state agencies with capital improvement projects to integrate the Department of Archaeology & Historic Preservation, the Governor’s Office of Indian Affairs (GOIA), and concerned tribes into their capital project planning process in order to protect the public interest in historic and cultural sites.

-HUD-assisted project typically require an evaluation of the impacts to historic properties.
+HUD-assisted projects typically require an evaluation of the impacts to historic properties.
 This includes projects where HUD assistance is proposed for property repair, rehabilitation of an existing structure, conversion of use, demolition, new construction, or the acquisition of undeveloped land.
 This environmental review with the State Historic Preservation Office is required under federal law (24 CFR 58.5(a) or 24 CFR 50.4 (a)).